Photos

 6th Generation:

-Henry Dayton Dunham was born in May 1774 in Woodbridge, Middlesex Co., New Jersey.
-He died on September 7, 1833 in Centerville, Wayne Co., Indiana.
+Henry* Dunham was born circa 1770-1774 in Woodbridge, Middlesex Co., New Jersey **.
+He died before October 2, 1833 in Wayne Co., Indiana **.
 He is buried in the Old Centerville Cemetery, Centerville, Wayne Co., Indiana.

 Father: Elisha Dunham